bschaeffer/getopti/README.md

 To output usage information for the above command, use `$opts->help()`.
 It would look something like this:

+    cmd write
-    cmd makefile - a really, really hard way to make a file
+     A really, really hard way to create a file!

     command options:
      -N, --name [PATH]       set the name of the file